-To help you with SharePoint administration and permissions management there’s our SharePoint permissions management tool–SysKit Security Manager.
+To help you with SharePoint permissions management there’s our SharePoint permissions management tool–SysKit Security Manager.
 If you want to automate dozens of SharePoint management tasks, check out its features.

 - Get a complete overview of what SharePoint users and groups have access to, as well as their permission levels.

 - Create snapshots of current permissions in your environment and use it to keep an eye on permission changes over time.

 - Find content that is shared with people outside of your organization and list the external users it’s shared with.

 - Keep your environment clean - check which groups have no users, list all orphaned users, check users without permissions, and more.